elihiton/DRD2-gene-RAG/README.md

   <img src="https://github.com/elihiton/DRD2-gene-RAG/blob/main/chunk-length-histogram.png" alt="Chunk Length Histogram">
 </div>

 These chunks were embedded with all-MiniLM-L6-v2 and stored in a Chroma databases.
 User queries are passed to the database and relevant chunks are passed to gemini-2.0-flash-lite to generate responses using the retrieved content.
+The choice of these models was based primarily on cost-effectiveness.
 Gemini was initialized with one of the following prompts depending on use case:

 "You are a RAG system designed to provide useful genetic and genomic information for clinicians to aid their work on diagnosis, etiology, treatment and anything else they need.
 A clinician has entered the query below and the context contains relevant chunks retrieved from a database of research on the DRD2 gene.
 Use as many or as few of the sources as you need to answer the question accurately and concisely.
 You may also use existing knowledge from your training base.
 Please cite studies if applicable.
+If the provided context does not have information to answer the question, please state as much.

 Context: {context}